jorgepiloto/lamberthub/doc/source/how_to_guides/how_to_use.md

 ## A real example

-Let us work over a real example[^1].
-Suppose you want to solve for the orbit of an interplanetary vehicle (i.e. Sun is the main attractor) form which you know that the initial and final positions are given by:
+The following section presents a real example[^1].
+Suppose you want to solve for the orbit of an interplanetary vehicle (that is Sun is the main attractor) form which you know that the initial and final positions are given by:

 $$
 \vec{r_1} = \begin{bmatrix}